wslyvh/show-up/packages/protocol/README.md

 - **Create** - anyone can create a new record that includes a hash as contentUri for metadata and the condition module to use for that record.
 The person who creates the record will be the **Record Owner**.
   - Metadata is defined using standardized formats to allow for App-specific indexing.
 Metadata can be stored anywhere offchain (e.g. IPFS) and uses a similar approach to tokenUris in NFTs.
 It currently supports Event Metadata.
 See [Event Metadata](../app/src/utils/types.ts) for more details.
   - A condition module should be whitelisted and implement the [IConditionModule](./contracts/interfaces/IConditionModule.sol) interface.
+- **UpdateContentUri** - allows to update the content Uri of a record.
+Only the **Record Owner** can update the content Uri.
+- **UpdateLimit** - allows to update the limit of a record.
+Only the **Record Owner** can update the limit.
+- **UpdateOwner** - allows to update the owner of a record.
+Only the **Record Owner** can update the owner.
 - **Cancel** - the **Record Owner** can cancel a record at any time.
 When an event is cancelled it returns all previous deposits to the participants.
-  - `BasicEther` and `BasicToken` add additional checks that an event must not have taken place yet and no participants have been checked in yet.
+- **Fund** - anyone is able to fund an active event at any time.
+Funding the event means increase the pot that is split amongst all **Attendees** during settlement.
 - **Register** - anyone can register themselves or another account by depositing the required amount as defined by the record's condition module.
 Registering someone else means sponsoring the deposit fee.
 Only the person for who is paid for becomes a **Participant**.
 The deposit is held in the respective condition module contract until the record is cancelled or settled.
-  - `BasicEther` uses Ether as native currency and the `msg.value` of the payable register function
+  - `RecipientEther` and `SplitEther` use Ether as native currency and the `msg.value` of the payable register function
-  - `BasicToken` requires an ERC20 token approval from the participant to the condition module contract before calling the register function
+  - `RecipientToken` and `SplitToken` requires an ERC20 token approval from the participant to the condition module contract before calling the register function
 - **Checkin** - the **Record Owner** can checkin any number of participants.
 Participants must've registered themselves before.
 Keeping track of check-ins is a manual process that can be done offchain.
 - **Settle** - the **Record Owner** can settle a record after it has ended.
 The registry contract divides the pot of all **Participants** distributes it equally between all **Attendees**.
 Distribution is defined by the condition module.
-  - `BasicEther` uses Ether as native currency and uses payable transfer to distribute funds
+  - `RecipientEther` and `SplitEther` use Ether as native currency and uses payable transfer to distribute funds
-  - `BasicToken` uses ERC20 token transfers to distribute funds
+  - `RecipientToken` and `SplitToken` use ERC20 token transfers to distribute funds

 #### Calldata